Love: Forever Changes

 Time clarifies.
 Dust settles.
 Now no one cares who did what back when.
 Without expectations, maybe you can actually hear this CD for what it is.
-[To buy 'Forever Changes' from Amazon, click here.
+[To buy the CD from Amazon at a bargain price, click here.
 For the MP3 download, click here.]

 And it’s so for real

 To touch, to smell, to feel, to know where you are here

 And if someone asks you, you can call my name

 For all the romanticism, there’s plenty of paranoia.
 Lee recites, over martial drums:

 they’re throwing away the key